phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 use all these features.
 XREF -->

-__NOTE:__ PhoneGap&nbsp;Build does not support custom plugin interfaces, which are discussed in the Plugin Development Guide.
-Use the CLI-based workflow described in The Command-line Interface as an alternative.
+__NOTE:__ PhoneGap&nbsp;Build does _not_ allow you to compile custom
+plugin interfaces to native components, as discussed in the Plugin Development Guide.
+The CLI-based workflow described in The Command-line Interface supports this feature.

 <!--